All About Me

 Born among ancient ruins

-Born and raised in the historic town of Vaison-la-Romaine, France, I've always been captivated by the Roman ruins that surround the city.
-I was always fascinated by the solemnity of those ancient stones and the palpable silence they seemed to radiate.
-As a child, I was deeply drawn to ancient mythologies, mazes, and labyrinths, often spending hours crafting my own intricate designs.
+Born and raised in the historic town of Vaison-la-Romaine, France, I’ve always been captivated by the Roman ruins that surround the city.
+The solemnity of those ancient stones and the palpable silence they radiate deeply fascinated me.
+As a child, I was drawn to ancient mythologies, mazes, and labyrinths, often spending hours crafting my own intricate designs.

-I started learning music at the age of 4 and studied drums, percussions and saxophone.
-That led me to pursue many years later a PhD in Musicology at Paris University, where I researched haptic interfaces for sound control and engaged in composing and performance projects.
+My early passion for creative expression also extended into music, which I began learning at the age of 4.
+I studied drums, percussion, and saxophone, which eventually led me to pursue a PhD in Musicology at Paris University.
+There, I researched haptic interfaces for sound control and engaged in composing and performance projects.

 A life-changing relocation to Japan

-In 2006, I made a bold decision to leave Paris and move to Japan, seeking spiritual and creative change.
+In 2006, seeking spiritual and creative change, I made a bold decision to leave Paris and move to Japan.
 I enrolled at the International Budo University to study martial arts, originally intending to stay for just a year.
-My one-year plan finally evolved into a six-year journey of research and study in martial arts and Budo history.
+This plan evolved into a six-year journey of research and study in martial arts and Budo history.

-During this time however, a head trauma led to the development of strong tinnitus, forcing me to take a break from my musical activities.
-I was initially heartbroken, but I knew I had to continue with some form of art.
-My friends suggested I try fine arts, but I wasn’t convinced at first.
-Drawing and painting had never been my strengths.
-After many months of doubt, I finally started painting.
-As a beginner, I needed to find a style that worked for me.
-I decided to focus on two things I loved from my childhood – mythologies and mazes.
-After years of practice, I developed my first big series of artworks called Derelict/Black.
-It is an interesting blend of labyrinths and post-apocalyptic bird's-eye views of big cities like New York or Paris.
-You can have a look THERE.
+During this time, a head trauma led to the development of severe tinnitus, forcing me to take a break from my musical activities.
+Initially heartbroken, I knew I had to continue with some form of art.
+Friends suggested I try fine arts, but I wasn’t convinced at first.
+After many months of doubt, I finally started painting, focusing on mythologies and mazes from my childhood.
+After years of practice, I developed my first major series, Derelict/Black, blending labyrinths with post-apocalyptic bird’s-eye views of cities like New York and Paris.

 Adversity and artistic reinvention

-Despite finding fulfilment in my new artistic pursuits, I achieved only modest success and began to feel somewhat stuck in Japan.
+Despite finding fulfillment in my new artistic pursuits, I achieved only modest success and began to feel somewhat stuck in Japan.
 Craving a change of scenery, I took a two-year break and moved to Taipei.
-In this new environment, I shifted my focus back to music while continuing to work on my painting, leaving behind the constraints I felt in Japan.
-I also spent time teaching martial arts and collaborated on various artistic projects, forming cherished friendships in Taiwan.
-Unfortunately, my tinnitus persisted.
-I tried to explore meditation, MBSR, Zen and crystal singing bowls in order to tame it.
-But while these studies were interesting, they also detracted from my art...
-They did not improve my condition much either, so it started to feel like a dead-end.
+In this new environment, I shifted my focus back to music while continuing to work on my painting.
+I also taught martial arts and collaborated on various artistic projects, forming cherished friendships in Taiwan.
+Unfortunately, my tinnitus persisted, and explorations into meditation and other therapies offered limited relief, leading to a sense of frustration and a feeling of reaching a dead end.

 Tokyo’s creative renaissance